 Performance General Objectives

-This section contains the high level requirements with respect to Performance of the PCPS service enabler.
+This section contains the high level requirements with respect to Performance of the PCPS Service Enabler.

 The first step for the service providers to offer a service with a satisfactory Quality of Experience (QoE) is to identify the underlying factors that impact QoE.
 QoE itself is highly subjective and very difficult to quantify and validate; whereas the factors impacting on QoE can be objectively measured and validated against pre-determined target values.

-For PCPS service enabler, the following service characteristics are identified as the factors impacting QoE:
+For PCPS Service Enabler, the following service characteristics are identified as the factors impacting QoE:

-QoE1, Right-to-Speak (RtS) response times during PoC session establishment: The duration between the times a PoC subscriber initiates a PoC session and when he receives a “right-to-speak” indication.
+QoE1, Right-to-Speak (RtS) response times during PoC session establishment: The duration between the times a PoC User initiates a PoC session and when he receives a Right-to-Speak indication.

-QoE2, Start-to-Speak (StS) response time after PoC session establishment: In a PoC session (1-to-1 or 1-to-many), the duration between the times a PoC participant initiates a floor request (i.e. permission to talk) and when he receives a “Start-to-speak” indication (or queuing indication or denial).
+QoE2, Start-to-Speak (StS) response time after PoC session establishment: In a PoC session (1-to-1 or 1-to-many), the duration between the times a PoC Participant initiates a floor request (i.e. permission to talk) and when he receives a Start-to-Speak indication (or queuing indication or denial).

-QoE3, End-to-end channel delay: The duration between the times one PoC participant, who has the right to speak, starts to speak and when another PoC participant starts to hear the speech (in case of 1-to-many sessions, each of the PoC participant’s delay to another participant in the session must be measured).
+QoE3, End-to-end channel delay: The duration between the times one PoC Participant, who has the right to speak, starts to speak and when another PoC Participant starts to hear the speech (in case of 1-to-many sessions, each of the PoC Participant’s delay to another participant in the session must be measured).

 QoE4, Voice quality: The following characteristics of the session directly impact the quality of the PoC speech: